Poem:

 3) Themes: (Reader interpretation)

-1. A human being has a perverse, wicked side - another self - that canprovoke him to doing evil things without an apparent motive.
+1. A human being has a perverse, wicked side - another self - that canprovoke him to doing evil things without an apparent motive.1.
+He was the first well known American writer to try and earn his living through writing alone.
+This resulted in a financially difficult life.

 2. Fear of discovery can bring about discovery.
 He was afraid of being discovered, wich lead to his discovery.